 One day, without warning, she walked right off a cliff.
-In shock and horror, she tumbled end over end, falling deeper than she ever had before.
+In terror she tumbled end over end, falling deeper than she ever had before.
 The chasm seemed to have no end.

 How she did not die when her form slammed to the ground far below, is a mystery of grace.

 She lay crumpled, broken, and devastated.
 Looking around, she knew the place.
 The path had led her to the valley of death.

 Sobbing.
 Pain.
 She couldn’t get up.
 Looking from the mountain above, others saw her sitting there, knees drawn tightly to her chest, head down, rivers of tears forming at her feet.

 Some offered platitudes from the safety of their own paths above and some couldn’t make the treacherous descent.
 But others climbed down the steep incline and sat there with her.
 They let their tears mingle with hers.

 The Redeemer knelt beside her, tenderly binding her wounds.

 Broken, she could not leave the place for many weeks.
 And in the valley of death, she sat.
 The winds rose around her, a hurricane.
 The waters rose in that valley, threatening to drown her.

 “Didn’t you know I was headed toward a cliff?”

 There were days when she screamed and beat her fists on the ground.
 Yet more often than not, she sang.
 For she remembered the Redeemer.
 And he spoke precious words.